TalEliyahu/awesome-business-of-cybersecurity/README.md

 ---

 ### Data Protection and Governance
-Focuses on safeguarding data through backup, encryption, and access controls while ensuring compliance with regulations such as GDPR or HIPAA.
+Safeguards data through backup, encryption, and access controls while ensuring compliance with regulations such as GDPR or HIPAA.
 It covers data integrity, recovery, and lifecycle management.

 | Company      | Ticker | Twitter                                                                                     | Description                                  | Domains                                                                                                                                                                      | Resources                                                                                           | Growth  |
 |--------------|--------|---------------------------------------------------------------------------------------------|----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|---------|